 Understanding instructions and stylesheets

+Many students who are new to the demands of university writing struggle with instructions, not knowing how to approach their writing tasks.
+Similarly, students who transfer from one discipline or faculty to another may experience new demands.
 Whether you have been asked to write an essay or an assignment of some other kind, understanding the instructions as well as the grading criteria will be essential.
-Always ask your teacher if you have any questions; academic writing is a wide field, and the information provided here is general, not course or subject specific.
+Ask your teacher if you have any questions; academic writing is a wide field, and the information provided on AWELU is by necessity general, not course or subject specific.

-Common terms in writing instructions
+Common terms in writing instructions and stylesheets

 Typeface, font and font size

 The terms typeface and font are often used interchangeably.
-A typeface is a set of characters of the same design (such as Times New Roman), whereas the word font refers to the specific version of the typeface that is to be used (such as Times New Roman bold, 12 p).
+A typeface is a set of characters of the same design (such as Times New Roman), whereas font refers to the specific version of the typeface that is to be used (such as Times New Roman bold, 12 p).

 Line spacing